guidoknoop/workflowy-calendar-generator/README.md

 ![image](https://user-images.githubusercontent.com/29152658/204144274-8023c34a-fab7-44ad-adc2-d0e20f5dae92.png)

 ## Installation
 Download the main.py file.
 Install clipboard using ```pip install clipboard```.
 Run the script with Python using this command ```python "location\to\file\main.py"```.
-The calendar is now copied to yur clipboard.
+The calendar is now copied to your clipboard.
 If you'd like you can change the variables under the Settings comment.

 ## Code
 ```python